Skrubstar/DSC148-Final-Report/README.md

 This is the JupyterNotebook and Paper assessing the creation and performance of an XGB Regressor predicitng Car prices.
-Note: The CSV was larger than 25MB, so is linked in the paper on Kaggle rather than uploaded here
+Note: The CSV is fairly large at 86MB, so a link to the Kaggle Dataset is also provided in the Paper itself